SamuelDiai/Aging/README.md

 The code is able to run the experiments for the XWAS and also for the Aging project.

 They both use the file **general_predictor.py** which is the core of the code.
-This file creates estimators and train them accordingly using a nested cross validation.
+This file creates a base model (BaseModel class in the code) containing several estimators and train them accordingly using a nested cross validation.
 (More details can be found on the paper).

 Then, depending to whether we want to run an XWAS experiment or an Aging experiment, we build associated classes :

-- EnvironmentPredictor for the XWAS
+- EnvironmentPredictor in the file **environment_predictor.py** for the XWAS
-- SpecificPredictor for the Aging
+- SpecificPredictor in the file **specific_predictor.py** for the Aging